foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_2d.rst

  - Channel (C) dimension of ``in`` and ``weights`` tensors must be equal.

- - ``Mem_stride`` of the innermost dimension should be equal to 1 for all the tensors.
+ - ``mem_stride`` of the innermost dimension should be equal to 1 for all the tensors.

  - Bias must be a one-dimensional tensor.
 Its length must be equal to N dimension (number of filters) of ``weights`` tensor.